Dr Anne Thies

 Areas of Interest

-EU external relations law, gender equality and external relations law, international trade law, EU constitutional law, public international law, international dispute settlement
+EU and UK external relations law, gender equality and external relations law, international trade law, EU constitutional law, public international law, international dispute settlement.

-Postgraduate research opportunities: Dr Thies is interested in receiving proposals for MRes and doctoral study in European and international law, in particular in the area of EU external relations law, foreign affairs and gender equality, international trade law, on other legal issues arising at the intersection between EU and international law, and international dispute settlement.
+Dr Thies is interested in receiving proposals for MRes and doctoral study in European and international law, in particular in the area of EU external relations law, foreign affairs and gender equality, international trade law, on other legal issues arising at the intersection between EU and international law, and international dispute settlement.

 Research groups / Centres